Overview

 • Weight paint breast bones last, so when transferring weight from body to clothing, the clothing doesn’t get controlled by the breast controls, as long as the clothing is hard

-• Don’t be to hasty when deleting hidden faces on the hair and head, as hair movement might reveal them.
+• Don’t be too hasty when deleting hidden faces on the hair and head, as hair movement might reveal them.
 Try to decide which hair pieces are the base layer to hide the head, and which are meant to move and jiggle around, and only delete hidden faces from the base layer hair strands

 Avoiding & Fixing Weight Painting Mistakes

-It’s important to be aware that Auto Normalize can be inconsistent and buggy at times, it will seemingly randomly paint on completely other parts of the model.
+It’s important to be aware that Auto Normalize can be inconsistent and buggy at times, it’ll seemingly randomly paint on completely other parts of the model.
 A reliable way of almost fully countering this, is by using the lock workflow, more on that workflow later.
 It’s still possible though for the other side of the model to get messed up, as one has to unlock both the left and right bone pairs when painting.

 The Workflow